AtmaMani/atmamani.github.io/pages/cheatsheets/octave-1.md

 >>
 ```

+<a id="markdown-reusing-functions" name="reusing-functions"></a>
 ### Reusing functions
 A quick and easy way to reuse functions in other scripts is to put just the function (not anything else) in a separate `.m` file with the same name as the function.
 Matlab will automatically search for it and import it.

+To hack the search path, use `addpath('full_path')` to add a folder to Octave path.
+This way, you can load a function or module from a different directory.